dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 - `name` (`text`, optional): An optional user-friendly name of the network.
 - `rpcUrl` (`text`, optional): An optional custom RPC URL associated with the network.

-`scopes`: A list of permission scopes that the user has agreed the relying party can be granted.
+`scopes`: A list of permission scopes that the wallet supports and the user has agreed the relying party can be granted.
 This should be a subset of the `scopes` field from the original request.
 Possible values:
 - `"canister_call"`

 `identities`: A list of identities the user has selected.